JHKim-snu/PGA/README.md

 Acknowledgements
 -----------------
-This repo is built upon [OFA](https://github.com/OFA-Sys/OFA).
+This repo is built upon [OFA](https://github.com/OFA-Sys/OFA), a vision-and-language foundation model.
 Thank you.